Baronchibuikem/HealthData/README.md

-    It is very important you run "python manage.py makemigration user" and "python manage.py migrate user" before running the general "python manage.py migrate" because we are using our own custom User model and we want that to be want will be detected in the database aainst using the default django User model.
+    It is very important you run "python manage.py makemigration user" and "python manage.py migrate user" before running the general "python manage.py migrate" because we are using our own custom User model and we want that to be want will be registered in the database aainst using the default django User model.

 NOTE: on relationships

-    Alot of fields especially in our Medform is dependent(has a foreignKey relationship) to other fields like Country, State, Local Government, Health Challenge, so as a superuser, you will have to create data's for this fields in the admin dashboard which will now be accessible to users to choose from in the medform.
+    Alot of fields especially in our Medform is dependent(has a foreignKey relationship) to other fields like Country, State, Health Challenge, so as a superuser, you will have to create data's for this fields in the admin dashboard which will now be accessible to users to choose from in the medform.